 Q: What makes your Forums unique?

 Most of Asia’s problems today need joint solutions, not only among countries but also among players of different sectors.
 What sets us apart is our commitment to creating dialogue among remarkable individuals from diverse fields, whose knowledge and experience can provide sound and interdisciplinary analysis of Asia’s priority issues, and more importantly, whose collaboration will make a difference to the region.
 Another distinct feature of our forums is that they are not stand-alone events but rather the series with interlinked themes.
-Conversations continue and are carried over in a virtual Community of Practice and knowledge series publications.
+Conversations continue and are carried over in a Virtual Community of Practice and knowledge series publications.
 We see these diverse platforms as a starting point of creating a vivid learning community, where dialogue lives on.
 By nurturing this crucial space for interaction, we do beyond facilitating discussions: we connect and engage change makers.
 Q: Who are invited to your Forums?
 Our participants are experts and thought leaders in Asia from diverse fields--government, academia, the private sector, and civil society—most of whom are not often seen in the same platform.
 Q: What kind of issues are you focusing on?
 We are interested in discussing poverty, inequality, and other challenges of governance.
 These issues cut across borders and have long-term implications for social and economic development of the region, as we believe they require broader analysis, collective thinking, and joint solutions.
-This year (2012), we are focusing on governance and equality.
 Q: What happens after I attended the Forum?
-Participants in our forums are not regarded merely as attendees, but rather, the key players who can co-shape the direction of our project through their involvement.
+Participants in our forums are not regarded merely as attendees, but rather, the key players who can co-shape the direction of our platform through their involvement.
 Additionally, the Virtual Community holds online events and monthly newsletters to strengthen our cohesion across the region.

 Members of the Consortium